 Medicine and tonics

 Management of stress is mostly dependent on the willingness of a person to make necessary changes for a healthy lifestyle.
-Summing up, Acharya Vagbhata states that one who introspects daily once and reacts to fellow beings and surroundings dawn to dark would modify his behavior, remain free from grief, and enjoy perennial happiness.
+Summing up, Acharya Vagbhata states that one who introspects daily once and reacts to fellow beings and surroundings dawn to dark would modify his behaviour, remain free from grief, and enjoy perennial happiness.